 Located on the front of the SmartScanNG2 Controller Module is the Display Panel.
-Its status indicators and display module provide a snapshot of the overall system health.
-As a convenience, the Display Panel also provides a user interface to execute some frequently used system functions (i.e. Auto Cal, Radio Test, etc.).
+Its status indicators and display module provide a snapshot of the overall health of the system.
+As a convenience, the Display Panel also provides a user interface to execute some frequently used system functions (i.e., Auto Cal, Radio Test, etc.).